 Preheat oven to 350 degrees F. Line a couple of cookie sheets with parchment paper.

-Stir together flour, soda and salt, set aside (these are the “dry ingredients”).
+Stir together flour, soda and salt, set aside.

 With an electric mixer, beat brown sugar, shortening, egg and vanilla until well blended.
 Add melted unsweetened chocolate and mix well.
 Add dry ingredients and stir until mixed, then stir in milk, cherry juice, cherries, nuts and mix until well blended.

-Drop by teaspoon onto cookie sheets and bake at 350 degrees for 12 minutes.
+Drop by teaspoons onto cookie sheets and bake at 350 degrees for 12 minutes.

 As soon as the cookies come out of the oven, press a “Jet-Puffed” marshmallow in the center.
 Let the cookies sit on cookie sheet until sturdy enough to transfer, then move to a wire rack.
 Spoon glaze over marshmallow, covering it completely.
 Cap with a stemmed cherry or cherry half.